-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Maine L.D.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Maine L.D.
 1671 Me.
 Rev. Stat.
 Tit.
-10, ch.
-210-B, §\$1346-1349 Amended by L.D.
-70, eff.
-Sept 13, 2009 Personal information of Maine residents.
+10. ch.
+210-B. §§1346-1349 Amended by L.D.
+70. Personal information of Maine residents.
 Definition of "personal information" includes (1) a social security number, (2) a driver's license number or state identification card number; (3) a financial account information number; or (4) a password, if any of these data elements alone would be sufficient to permit a person to fraudulently assume or attempt to assume the identity of the person whose information was compromised.
-Includes unauthorized acquisition, release or use of PI.
-Security Breach: An unauthorized acquisition, release or use of an individual's computerized data that contains PI that compromises the security, confidentiality or integrity of the PI.
+Includes unauthorized acquisition, release or use of Pl.
+Security Breach: An unauthorized acquisition, release or use of an individual's computerized data that contains Pl that compromises the security, confidentiality or integrity of the Pl.
 All private sector businesses (added to regs Jan.
 1, 2007).
 Information brokers that maintain computerized data containing personal information.
-"Information broker" defined as "a person who, for monetary fees or dues, engages in whole or in part in the business of collecting, assembling, evaluating, compiling, reporting, transferring or communicating information concerning individuals for the primary purpose of furnishing personal information to nonaffiliated 3rd parties."
+"Information broker" defined as "a person who, for monetary fees or dues, engages in whole or in part in the business of collecting, assembling, evaluating, compiling, reporting, transmitting, transferring or communicating information concerning individuals for the primary purpose of furnishing personal information to nonaffiliated 3rd parties."
 The definition does not include "a governmental agency whose records are maintained primarily for traffic safety, law enforcement or licensing purposes."
 Written or electronic notice must be provided to victims of a security breach.
 Entities may not delay notification to Maine residents any longer than seven business days after a law enforcement agency determines that notification will not compromise a criminal investigation.
 Substitute notice by means prescribed in the statute allowed if the cost of providing notice exceeds \$5,000, the affected class exceeds 1,000 or the data broker does not have sufficient contact information.
 A data broker that must notify more than 1,000 persons at one time of a security breach is required to also promptly notify all consumer reporting agencies of the breach, as prescribed in the statute.
-The data broker must also notify the appropriate state regulators within the Department of Professional and Financial Regulation (data brokers) or alternatively, the Attorney General.
 Notice not required if security software to block unauthorized transactions does not show improper activity after the security breach.
 Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is encrypted or redacted.
 "Encryption" defined as "the disguising of data using generally accepted practices.
 Entities covered by Title V of the GLBA that maintain procedures to block unauthorized transactions are exempt.
 Good-faith acquisition, release or use by employee acting on behalf of entity is not breach if PI is not used or subject to further unauthorized disclosure to another person The statute is enforced by the Department of Professional and Financial Regulation as to licensed data brokers and by the Attorney General as to all other brokers.
 Notice to other entities required.
+The data broker must also notify the appropriate state regulators within the Department of Professional and Financial Regulation (data brokers) or alternatively for all other businesses, the Attorney General.
 Fines of not more than \$500 per violation, up to a maximum of \$2500 per each day; equitable relief; enjoinment from future violations.
 No.